• Home

 Step 2.
 Apply for a Nomination

 Before you can be considered for an appointment, you must obtain a nomination.
 This is a very competitive process.
 You don’t have to reside in the same Congressional District as your nominator.
-A member of the U.S. House of Representative can nominate a candidate who resides in a district other than your own, as long as you live in their state or territory.
+A member of the U.S. House of Representatives can nominate a candidate who resides in a district other than their own, as long as they live in their state or territory.
 This is different from the other service academies that require a congressional nomination.
 You can get a nomination from your Senator or Representative as part of your application.
 Nominations must be received by Feb.
 1st of the year of admittance.

 Step 3.
 College Entrance Exams

-You will have to take either the Scholastic Assessment Test (SAT) or American College Test (ACT) to get an appointment to the USMMA.
+You will have to take either the Scholastic Assessment Test (SAT) or American College Test (ACT) to get an appointment with the USMMA.
 They will accept test scores up to the February test date of the year of application

 To compete academically, you should have at least: